tigera-cs/Calico-Foundation/3.2-kubernetes-services-advanced-lab/README.md

 ### Advertise service external IP addresses

-If you want to advertise a service using an IP address outside of the service cluster IP range, you can configure the service to have one or more `externalIPs`.
+If you want to advertise a service using an IP address outside of the cluster service CIDR range, you can configure the service to have one or more `externalIPs`.

 Before we begin, examine the kubernetes services in the `yaobank` kubernetes namespace.